EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 # User Needs and Benchmarking

 ## Introduction
-The purpose of this assignment is to identify user needs from benchmarking competitive devices and to distill those needs into a weighted set of design objectives.
+The purpose of this assignment is to identify user needs from benchmarking competitive devices and to distill those needs into a weighted set of design goals.
 Our group is designing a Water-Efficient Lawn Watering System.
-We aim to help homeowners, renters, and community members who want to maintain healthy lawns and landscaping while minimizing water usage, cost, and environmental impact.
+Our aim to help homeowners, renters, and those who want to maintain healthy lawns and landscaping while being conscious of water usage, cost, and concern for the environmental.

 ## Benchmarking Competitive Products
 ---